 * 4:00 am, Honey, how about a Turkey Sandwich from room service.
 “Shut up and go to bed we’ve got room service coming for breakfast in 2 hours.”

 Absolutely!
-Most cruise lines will even treat you to a complimentary cake and a chorus of Happy Whatever to honor the occasion.
+Most cruise lines will even treat you to a complimentary cake and a chorus of Happy ‘fill in the blank’ to honor the occasion.
 Your birthday or anniversary can be more festive with champagne, flowers, canapés, wine or cheese.
 You can even arrange for a special private party.
-All you have to do is advise your mytravelco.com agent in advance.
+All you have to do is advise them in advance.

 Tipping is a matter of individual preference.
 A general rule of thumb is to plan for about $2.50 to $3.00 per person per day for your room steward and dining room waiter, and about half that amount for your busboy.
-(A few cruise lines include tipping in the price and will so inform you.)
 Other ship board personnel can be tipped for special services at your discretion.

 Breakfast & Lunch: no special dress code, even in the dining room.
 Shorts and tasteful t-shirts are acceptable.
 No swim suits or cover-ups.